 Allan has kindly taken the time to detail his sweat rate testing process for us and outlined what he's learned...

 Hi Allan, could you start by reminding us how you previously approached your hydration strategy for races?

 I had been drinking to thirst for many years after I started triathlon in 2009.
 I became more certain that it was correct after reading the book Waterlogged by Tim Noakes.

 In theory, it worked great for me.
 But that's only if I count the races with either short duration or very cold weather.

 In hot conditions, I failed again and again.
 I started to believe that I just wasn't good in the heat, instead of looking at possible changeable reasons why I underperformed.

 Credit: Allan Hovda ©

-And so was it a case of learning through 'trial and error' what worked for you in different conditions?
+And so was it a case of learning through 'trial and error' to find out what worked for you in different conditions?

 Yes, mostly through trial and error.
-What I wished I had done differently is to be structured when testing.
+What I wished I had done differently was to be structured when testing.
 If I had been, I would have actually known what worked and what didn't.